 You must not be given this medicine if you have any of the following conditions:

-- very low numbers of white blood cells (WBC), red blood cells (RBC) or platelets - severe kidney problems (your dose may be reduced with some milder conditions) - severe bleeding gone.
-A mild illness, such as a cold, is not usually a reason to delay treatment.
+- very low numbers of white blood cells, red blood cells or platelets - severe kidney problems (your dose may be reduced with some milder conditions). - Severe bleeding

 Tell your doctor if you have an infection or high temperature.